-Social protection and Health: Definitions, policy goals and global examples (dates to be confirmed)
+Social protection and Health: Definitions, policy goals and global examples

 The course will familiarise students with cross-cutting approaches in the Global South, and understand how social protection and health are interrelated.
 Social protection is a key policy goal of the Sustainable Development Goals (SDGs).